PetchArpornpattana/Giverly-UAE-Expansion-2/README.md

 I contributed across the full lifecycle of the solution:

-- Structured Agile sprint planning and delivery phases
+- Led sprint planning and Agile coordination across project phases
-- Translated business needs into product and system requirements
-- Created user research artefacts including persona, empathy map, and customer journey
+- Developed Persona 3, empathy map, and customer journey map for UAE users
-- Contributed to MVP definition and prototype development
+- Translated user insights into MVP features and product recommendations
-- Analysed stakeholder feedback and supported iterative refinement
+- Contributed to prototype design and iterative refinement based on stakeholder feedback

 What I personally contributed?